Viniski/-RealMadryt.pl-by-Viniski/README.md

 # FRONT-END

-Fullstack application inspired by realmadryt.pl.
+[Legacy project] Fullstack application inspired by realmadryt.pl.
 The application front was written using React.js.
 While the back end was written using Node.js, Express.js and the data was stored in the MongoDB database.

-This repository contains the frontend part of the my application.
-You can find the backend here: https://github.com/Viniski/RealMadryt.pl-by-Viniski-backend

 ## :sunglasses: Descriptions